NDA II Application Information 2020

 8. UPSC has no provision to refund any fee amount paid by candidates, so in case of successful withdrawal of the application, the fees will not be refunded.

-9. On successful completion of the withdrawal of the application, an autogenerated email and SMS will be sent on candidate’s registered email id and mobile.
+9. On successful completion of the withdrawal of the application, an autogenerated email and SMS will be sent on the candidate’s registered email id and mobile.
 In case any candidate has not submitted the request for withdrawal of application he/she may contact UPSC on email-id: firstname.lastname@example.org immediately.

 Special Instructions to Candidates for objective type tests